harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

      --settings INSTRUMENTATION_KEY=22222222-2222-2222-2222

 ```
-Having the `appsettings` updated, move on and execute `terraform plan -var-file=local.tfvars`. *Terraform* recognized that an untracked change has happened to the *Azure App Service* and suggests to change the `appsettings` back to match the definition in your *Terraform* script.
+Having the `appsettings` updated, move on and execute `terraform plan -var-file=local.tfvars`. *Terraform* recognized that an untracked change has happened to the *Azure App Service*.
+It suggests to change the `appsettings` back to the value specified in the *Terraform* script - which is not existing indeed.
 We want to keep the *App Service* as it is, for now, so cancel the script at this point.

 No worries you can reuse the `output` of one resource as `variable` in another, but that requires to have *Modules* in your *Terraform* script, so definitive content for another article on *Terraform*.

 ## Destroying Terraform Environments

-*Terraform* is also able to destroy entire environments it has created.
+*Terraform* is also able to destroy entire environments it has created previously.
 Just execute `terraform destroy` inside of the project's folder and after reviewing the execution plan -and confirming- *Terraform* will destroy all resources.
 Once finished, the *Azure Subscription* should be clean again.

 ## The Terraform Lifecycle

-Now that you've created, modified and destroyed changes using *Terraform*, you used all aspects of the single developer *Terraform* workflow on your local machine once.
-Several actions -like creating resources- has been executed quite often and I hope you memorized the basics already.
-To be on the safe side, here once again the single developer *Terraform Lifecycle*
+Now that you've created, modified and destroyed resources in *Azure* using *Terraform*, you covered all aspects of the single developer *Terraform* workflow.
+Several actions -like creating resources- has been executed quite often and I hope you memorized those basics already.
+To visualize it again, here the single developer *Terraform Lifecycle*:

 {% include image-caption.html imageurl="/assets/images/posts/2019/terraform-guide-7.png"
 title="The single Developer Terraform Lifecycle" caption="The single Developer Terraform Lifecycle" %}

 ## Summary

 I hope you enjoyed reading *Terraform - The definitive guide for Azure enthusiasts*.
 If you made it through the post, you gained a ton of knowledge about *Terraform*, and you made some necessary steps with the *Azure* Provider for Terraform.
-Having this introduction in place, I'll publish more advanced posts on *Terraform* and *Infrastructure as Code* in general over the next weeks and months.
+Having this introduction in place, I'll publish more advanced posts on *Terraform* and *Infrastructure as Code* in the upcoming weeks and months.

 *Infrastructure as Code* is something every developer and IT-Pro should care about.
-Modern applications are way more complicated than five years ago.
+Modern applications are way more complex than those five years ago.
 Developers, teams, and organizations are combining cloud services from different vendors to build the best user experience for their customers.
-With *IaC* and *Terraform* you can manage the jungle of services and keep the knowledge open and transparent.
-Moving on the *IaC* and/or *Terraform* way is not an easy task that a single person could achieve on a Friday afternoon.
+With *IaC* and *Terraform* you can manage the jungle of services and make that essential knowledge discoverable and collaborate on it.
+However, keep in mind that moving a real-world project or perhaps an entire organization on the *IaC* and *Terraform* track isn't an easy task!

 If you need further assistance on that journey, reach out.
 I would be thrilled to help.